sctthffnr/frontend-arcade/README.md

 # Classic Arcade Game Clone

-This is an arcade game based on the classic arcade game frogger.
+This is an arcade game based on the classic arcade game Frogger.

 ## Gameplay